On Rayleigh-Type Formulas for a Non-local Boundary Value Problem Associated with an Integral Operator Commuting with the Laplacian: Introduction

-In what follows, we provide two proofs of a recursive scheme to obtain explicit values of Rayleigh functions for a non-local BVP posed in \cite{SAITO-LAPEIG-ACHA}.
-Our main contribution is Theorems~\ref{thm:trace}, \ref{thm:highorder}, \ref{thm:recursion} for that non-local BVP.
-The proofs of the first two theorems are demonstrated directly using the properties of the eigenvalues of the non-local BVP without using the trace formulas unlike the way Goodwin proved for the regular BVPs \cite{GOODWIN}.
+The organization of this article is as follows.
+In Section~\ref{sec:negative} we prove the existence, uniqueness, and simplicity of a negative eigenvalue for $\mathcal{K}_{\rho,a}$ directly.
+In Section \ref{sec:distance} we provide the means of proving the existence of this eigenvalue when dealing with distance matrices.
+In Sections~\ref{sec:nonlocal-bdry}-\ref{sec:recursion-formulas} we focus on the $\rho=1$ case, provide a series of standard reductions to simpler eigenvalue problems, and offer two different proofs of a recursive scheme to obtain explicit values of Rayleigh functions for \eqref{evalue} with $\rho=1$.
+Our main contribution in these sections are Theorems~\ref{thm:trace}, \ref{thm:highorder}, and \ref{thm:recursion}.
+For these sections, the proofs of the first two theorems are demonstrated directly using the properties of the eigenvalues of the non-local BVP without using the trace formulas unlike the way Goodwin proved for the regular BVPs \cite{GOODWIN}.
 The proof of Theorem~\ref{thm:recursion} uses the generating functions as Radoux \cite{RADOUX} and Liron \cite{LIRON1} did for different BVPs (see also Ismail and Muldoon \cite{ISMAIL-MULDOON}).
+Finally in Section~\ref{sec:higher}, we discuss higher dimensional considerations focusing on the centrality of the P\'olya-Szeg\H{o} expansion \eqref{PS-decomposition}.